-- a) The right to request that student conduct charges be filed against the accused.
-Conduct proceedings are governed by the procedures set below as well as federal and New York State law. - b) The right to a process in a student judicial or conduct cases, where a student is accused of sexual violence, domestic violence, dating violence, talking or sexual activity that may otherwise violate the institution's code of conduct, that includes, at a minimum: - 1.
-Notice to Respondent describing the date, time, location and factual allegations concerning the violation, reference to the specific code of conduct provisions alleged to have been violated and possible sanctions. - 2.
-Opportunity to offer evidence during an investigation, and to present evidence and testimony at a hearing, where appropriate, and have access to a full and fair record of any such hearing, which shall be preserved and maintained for at least five years from such a hearing and may include a transcript, recording or other appropriate record; and - 3.
+- a.
+The right to request that student conduct charges be filed against the accused.
+Conduct proceedings are governed by the procedures set below as well as federal and state law. - b.
+The right to a process in a student judicial or conduct case, where a student is accused of sexual violence, domestic violence, dating violence, or sexual activity that may otherwise violate the institution's Code of Conduct, that includes, at a minimum: - 1.
+Notice to respondent describing the date, time, location, and factual allegations concerning the violation, and reference to the specific Code of Conduct provisions alleged to have been violated and possible sanctions. - 2.
+Opportunity to offer evidence during an investigation, and to present evidence and testimony at a hearing, where appropriate, and have access to a full and fair record of any such hearing, which shall be preserved and maintained for at least five years from such a hearing and may include a transcript, recording, or other appropriate record. - 3.
 Access to at least one level of appeal of a determination before a panel, which may include one or more students that is fair and impartial and does not include individuals with a conflict of interest.
-In order to effectuate an appeal, a Respondent and Reporting Individual in such cases shall receive written notice of the findings of fact, the decision and the sanction, if any, as well as the rationale for the decision and sanction.
-In such cases, any rights provided to a Reporting Individual must be similarly provided to a Respondent and any rights provided to a Respondent must be similarly provided to a Reporting individual. - c) Throughout proceedings involving such an accusation of sexual violence, domestic violence, dating violence, stalking, or sexual activity that may otherwise violate the institution's code of conduct, the right: - For the Respondent, Accused and Reporting Individual the same opportunity to be accompanied by a non-participating advisor of their choice who may only assist and advise the parties throughout the conduct process and any related hearings or meetings. - 2.
-The right to a prompt response to any complaint and to have their complaint investigated and adjudicated in an impartial, timely, and thorough manner by individuals who receive annual training in conducting investigations of sexual violence, the effects of trauma, impartiality, the rights of the Respondent, including the right to a presumption that the Respondent is "not responsible" until a finding of responsibility is made pursuant to New
+In order to effectuate an appeal, a respondent and reporting individual in such cases shall receive written notice of the findings of fact, the decision, and the sanction, if any, as well as the rationale for the decision and sanction.
+In such cases, any rights provided to a reporting individual must be similarly provided to a respondent and any rights provided to a respondent must be similarly provided to a reporting individual. - c.
+Throughout proceedings involving such an accusation of sexual violence, domestic violence, dating violence, stalking, or sexual activity that may otherwise violate the institution's Code of Conduct, the right: - 1.
+For the respondent or accused and reporting individual the same opportunity to be accompanied by a non-participating advisor of their choice who may only assist and advise the parties throughout the conduct process and any related hearings or meetings. - 2.
+The right to a prompt response to any complaint and to have their complaint investigated and adjudicated in an impartial, timely, and thorough manner by individuals who receive annual training in conducting investigations of sexual violence, the effects of trauma, impartiality, the rights of the respondent, including the right to a presumption that the respondent is "not responsible" until a finding of responsibility is made pursuant to New

-York law and the College's policies and procedures, and other issues including but not limited to related to sexual violence, domestic violence, dating violence, sexual assault, and stalking.
+York law and the College's policies and procedures, and other issues including but not limited to sexual violence, domestic violence, dating violence, sexual assault, and stalking.